Aaron Hernandez Found Not Guilty Of Double Murder

 The jury also cleared Hernandez of one count of witness intimidation, but found him guilty of illegal possession of a firearm.
 The judge ordered him to serve 4 to 5 years for the gun conviction, the Globe reported.

 After Friday's verdict, Hernandez, dressed in a suit and visibly emotional, hugged members of his defense team.
-One of his attorneys, Ronald Sullivan, applauded the outcome.

-“It was the only fair and just verdict,’’ Sullivan said, according to the Globe.
-“Mr. Hernandez was wrongly accused of these crimes.’’

-Hernandez is already serving life in prison after being found guilty of killing of 27-year-old semi-pro football player Odin Lloyd.
+Hernandez is already serving life in prison after being found guilty of killing 27-year-old semi-pro football player Odin Lloyd.
 That shooting happened in 2013, and Hernandez was convicted in 2015.

 A grand jury indicted Hernandez for the double murder in 2014.

 Hernandez joined the Patriots as a tight end in 2010.
-He arrived from the University of Florida and signed a four-year contract.

-In 2012 — just months after the shooting that killed de Abreu and Furtado — Hernandez signed a five-year contract worth $40 million.
-But less than a year later, in June 2013, he was arrested and charged for the Lloyd's death.
+In 2012 — just months after the shooting that killed de Abreu and Furtado — Hernandez signed a five-year contract with the Patriots worth $40 million.
+But less than a year later, in June 2013, he was arrested and charged in Lloyd's death.
 The Patriots released him within hours of his arrest.

+After the jury cleared Hernandez Friday in the double murder, one of his attorneys, Ronald Sullivan, applauded the outcome.

+“It was the only fair and just verdict,’’ Sullivan told the Globe.
+“Mr. Hernandez was wrongly accused of these crimes.’’

 Jim Dalrymple is a reporter for BuzzFeed News and is based in Los Angeles.